BookOps-CAT/vendor-file-cli/README.md

  - `-d`/`--day` number of days to go back and retrieve files from
  - `-h`/`--hour` number of hours to go back and retrieve files from

 Retrieves files for a specified vendor within the specified timeframe.
 If neither `--day` nor `--hour` is provided, all files will be retrieved.
 If the file already exists in the corresponding directory on NSDROP, it will be skipped.
+Command accepts multiple args passed to `-v`/`--vendor`, eg. to fetch files from Eastview and Leila created within the last 10 days:
+   `$ fetch vendor-files -v eastview -v leila -d 10`